History of the Department

 Google Scholar

-We are proud to feature another distinguished scholar of ABU named Hajarah Uwale Buhari, Samaru College of Agriculture, Division of Agricultural Colleges at Ahmadu Bello University Zaria who, as at the last check, had not less than 196 citations with (h-Index score of 7 and i10-Index score of 7) credited to her research works as documented on Google Scholar.
+We are proud to feature another distinguished scholar of ABU named Prof. Aliyu Mohammed, Professor of Endocrine Physiology at the Department of Human Physiology, Ahmadu Bello University Zaria who, as at the last check, had not less than 1,240 citations with (h-Index score of 19 and i10-Index score of 32) credited to his research works as documented on Google Scholar.

-The featured scholar’s areas of interest/specialization include Veterinary Medicine
+The featured scholar’s areas of interest/specialization include Endocrine Physiology

 Citations Chart